Moto Guzzi Logo

 Moto Guzzi Logo 1994-2007

-In 1994, designers detailed the bird, depicting feathers, legs, and a detailed head.
-The distance between the characters has increased, which makes the inscription readable.
+In 1994, the designers detailed the bird with feathers, legs, and a detailed head.
+The spacing between characters was increased, making the lettering more legible.
 All elements remained in place but were repainted yellow and placed inside a red oval with a yellow border.

 2007 – today